samueleallen/Terraria-RL/README.md

 # Terraria-Bot
-Goal: Make a Terraria Bot that can beat the game on normal difficulty.
+Goal: Make a Terraria Bot that can progress through the game to some extent (Hopefully beating a boss)
-Important Initial Milestones:
- * Beating eye of Cthulu
- * Beating Skeletron
- * Entering hard-mode